Port Angeles Attractions: Unforgettable things to do on your Port Angeles vacation, plus recommended nearby activities on the Olympic Peninsula.

 After visiting, maybe you'll agree that the Olympic National Park is very remarkable, maybe even a must-see, bucket-list type of destination.

-The following Port Angeles attractions within the Olympic National Park are easily reached from Port Angeles since they are less than an
+The following Port Angeles attractions within the Olympic National Park are easily reached from Port Angeles, being less than an

 hour's drive away: